tobijen/DS_LOD_and_Knowledge_Graphs_2023_Tobias_Jennert_Melanie_Ullrich/README.md

 - Insert filters in the open alex url to get works for a specific topic ✅
 - Get Ollama running via the api ✅
 - Generate graph data with ollama ✅
-- Visualize graph data in neo4j ✅
+- Visualize graph data ✅